simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 ## How to Get Started with MSFT Student Cert's Free Microsoft Certifications

-Microsoft offers a wide range of certifications that validate your skills and expertise in various domains, and the best part is, many of them are **available for free**.
+Microsoft offers many certifications that validate your skills and expertise in various domains, and the best part is, many of them are **available for free**.

 ### **1. Create an Account and Explore Certification Options**